 Along the Friendship highway is basically in good condition year-round.
 But from December to February, the thawed road could cause some trouble.

 Mt.
 Everest Area

 Early May and early October are the best time to visit Mt.
 Everest.
-Due to the clear weather, you have great chance to see Mt.
-Everest's true face (if you are lucky).
+Due to the clear weather, you have a great chance to see Mt.
+Everest's real face (if you are lucky).
 From December to February, you'd better not to go to this area because it is too cold - except you are real Great Adventure People.

 West Tibet and Mt.Kailash

 Don't go to this area in July or August (the rainy season) because the rain could ruin the road, and make terrible landslides.
-In winter, the road could be frozen.
+In winter, the road could be possibly frozen.

 With the average altitude of 4,500m, this area offers minimal time for tourists.
 Summer (July to August) is the prime time to enjoy the vast plain in northern Tibet.